 In an RDFS encoding, this circumscription can be transformed into an explicit representation of the observed property in terms of a formal ontology either by use of a reification construct or by the use of a Named Graph containing the observed property.
 The latter representation allows for more formal reasoning with the model, the former is more flexible about the kinds of observations.

+Examples:

+The seismic hazard analysis and recording by EPPO in 1990 (S4), in the area of Attiki observed and recorded the share wave velocity (S9).

 O10 assigned dimension (dimension was assigned by)